iccir919/100-days-of-code/log.md

 **Today's Progress**: Successfully implemented a collection of calls to the Google Maps Elevation Service API for the available routes found between two Bay Wheels Bike stations with JavaScript Promises

 **Thoughts:**
 To be honest, this is not the first time that I have attempted to create a Bay Wheels Planner application through using the old Steepless code.
-However, I do not remember, nor seem to care, about how I implemented capturing the elevation data of the available routes between two stations in the older version.
-It doesn't matter because I have since forgotten about how JavaScript promises operate.
+However, in my previous versions, I did not care how I obtained the elevation data of the available routes between two stations.

-To reteach myself JavaScript promises, I used my two best current resources, Treehouse and the book Eloqent JavaScript.
+I needed to reteach myself JavaScript promises, and to do so, I used my two best current resources, Treehouse and the book Eloqent JavaScript.
 I appreciate Treehouse for providing amazing video tutorials and Eloquent JavaScript for describing the material in writing.
-My last shoutout would be to the Mozilla Documentation, however, I do not like straight documentation it is hard to read and learn about these concepts without any context/story.
+My last shoutout would be to the Mozilla Documentation, however, I do not like straight documentation because it is hard for me to learn about concepts without any context/story.

 **Links to work:**